Updated: Nov 4, 2020

 1. Coconut Oil is better than olive.

 So I have been reading so many positive things about coconut oil and its healing powers, especially about cooking with it.
-Coconut oil contains antioxidants, tasteless and, although it is a solid in room temperature, is a source of healthy saturated fat.
+Coconut oil contains antioxidants, tasteless and, although it is solid at room temperature, is a source of healthy saturated fat.
 But coconut oil does not have any substantial beneficial nutrients than olive oil.
-Olive oil has more “good fats” in it that than coconut, has less saturated fat in it and has less calories than coconut.
+Olive oil has more “good fats” in it that than coconut, has less saturated fat in it and has fewer calories than coconut.

 Verdict: Olive oil still reigns supreme.

-Wheat grass shots are a one of those things you see on a menu and you have no idea what is in it.
-Wheat grass is a potent blend that has a plethora of health benefits.
-Some believe in wheat grass therapy, where you regularly drink it, but taking it occasionally can give you the same benefits.
-Some of the benefits include regulating bowels, being gluten-free, improves digestion, can heal eczema or other skin conditions, contains all minerals; vitamin a, c, e, l and k, rich in protein, purifies liver and detoxes sales.
+Wheatgrass shots are one of those things you see on a menu and you have no idea what is in it.
+Wheatgrass is a potent blend that has a plethora of health benefits.
+Some belief in wheatgrass therapy, where you regularly drink it but taking it occasionally can give you the same benefits.
+Some of the benefits include regulating bowels, being gluten-free, improves digestion, can heal eczema or other skin conditions, contains all minerals; vitamin a, c, e, l and k, rich in protein, purifies the liver and detoxes sales.
 Post cheat day, you can even take this shot to help stabilize your body.
-To start, try adding wheat grass to smoothies or pancake batters if you do not like the taste.
-But, if you are a trooper, take a shot a day to consume all the wonder benefits it has.
+To start, try adding wheatgrass to smoothies or pancake batters if you do not like the taste.
+But, if you are a trooper, take a shot a day to consume all the wonderful benefits it has.

-Verdict: Yes take it, add it to meal, just yes!
+Verdict: Yes take it, add it to a meal, just yes!